needsupport/ios-weather-dashboard/README.md

 - Weather alerts display
 - Unit conversion (°C/°F) with regional defaults
 - Responsive layout for all iOS devices
-- Support for both OpenWeather API and National Weather Service
+- Support for both National Weather Service API (US) and OpenWeather API (international)
 - Offline mode with CoreData-based caching
 - WidgetKit integration for home and lock screens